-It’s totally natural and tempting to worry (and have nightmares)…and you are not alone!
+It’s totally natural and tempting to worry and have nightmares.
+You’re not alone!
 Twice a year, thousands upon thousands of examinees fall prey to their own survival instincts.

 You put on a brave face so your family and friends stop worrying about you or wishing you “good luck” (like they know what the hell you’ve been through).

-At the same time, you temper any unfettered optimism you have (optimism is a death flag on the bar).
-I don’t want to tell you “I know u will pass if u believe in urself !!” because I’m afraid it will overinflate your optimism and complacency.
+At the same time, you don’t know whether you should feel optimistic or not.
+I don’t want to tell you “I know u will pass if u believe in urself !!” and overinflate your optimism and complacency.
 That’s what your friends are for, if you haven’t totally estranged yourself from them yet.

-The fact may be that all that studying and memorizing and practicing and pacing in the bathroom and having nightmares and telling yourself “you can do this!” and telling yourself “I’ve seen better heads on lettuce, loser”… weren’t a cure-all despite all your efforts.
+It may be that you don’t feel prepared despite all your efforts studying and memorizing and practicing and pacing in the bathroom and having nightmares and telling yourself “you can do this!” and telling yourself “I’ve seen better heads on lettuce, loser.”

 It’s too late for regrets now because the bar is finally here and is actually happening.
 It’s also too early for regrets now because you’ll have plenty of time to be left alone with your thoughts and anxiety as you wait for your results.

 True, you might fail; there’s no guarantee.
-All I ask is that you give your best, and leave the rest.
-Your best is enough, even if your future best will be better.
+All I ask is that you give your best anyway, and leave the rest.
+Your best now is enough, even if your future best will be better.

 I found it helpful to think in terms of “how much can I get correct here, because I’ve seen this before” (arrogance, trust in the preparation, and just having fun with it).